DistributedSystemsGroup/zoe/docs/quotas.rst

 Quotas can be set on the following resources:

  * concurrent_executions : maximum number of concurrent executions in an active state
- * memory : maximum amount of memory a user can reserve in total, across all its active executions (not yet implemented)
+ * memory : maximum amount of memory a user can reserve in total, across all its active executions
- * cores : maximum amount of cores a user can reserve in total, across all its active executions (not yet implemented)
+ * cores : maximum amount of cores a user can reserve in total, across all its active executions
+ * runtime_limit : maximum time an execution is permitted to run

 A default quota is always available: